Great Falls Tea Garden

 2 - 3 tsp. dry tea leaves – finely ground (use spice grinder or mortar & pestle) of -

-Great Falls Tea Garden Peachy Green Tea
+Great Falls Tea Garden Peachy Keen Tea

 ¼ tsp. baking soda